 Service Description: This service enables the consumer to request for the information about ML Model training based on the ML Model file or ML Model information as described in clause 6.2F.2 provided by the consumer.

-NOTE: In this release of the specification, the service provider and consumer are limited to NWDAF containing MTLF.
+NOTE 1: In this release of the specification, the service provider and consumer are limited to NWDAF containing MTLF for Federated Learning.

+NOTE 2: In this release of the specification, the service consumer is limited to LMF for LMF-based AI/ML Positioning.

 When used for Federated Learning, this service enables FL server NWDAF to enable Federated Learning while providing global ML Model information to FL Client NWDAF and getting local ML Model information from the FL Client NWDAF.

+When used for LMF-based AI/ML Positioning, this service may also be used by the consumer (i.e. LMF) to request the service provider (i.e. the NWDAF containing MTLF) to train a ML model for LMF-based AI/ML Positioning as defined in clause 6.22.4 of TS 23.273 [39].